warpstreamlabs/bento/website/docs/components/processors/cache.md

 ### `delete`

 Delete a key and its contents from the cache.
 If the key does not exist the action is a no-op and will not fail with an error.

+### `exists`

+Check if a given key exists in the cache and replace the original message payload with `true` or `false`.